tetra-code/cse_y2_notes/Q1/CG/week3.md

 The angle from the cosine is the angle between the light origin vector and the normal vector from point on surface (x).

 ![Image](../../images/diffuse.PNG)

+The *surface property* means the diffuse reflectance of surface.

 The diffuse term indicates the shape of the object and does NOT depend on observer position (looks same from all position)